erroronline1/caro/readme.md

 [Content](#content)

 ### Scheduling
 Add events to the calendar.
-The landing page gives a brief overview of the scheduled events and the current week as well as off duty workmates at a quick glance.
+The landing page gives a brief overview of the scheduled events and the current week as well as off duty workmates at a quick glance if provided within the [timesheets](#timesheet).
 Events can be added and completed by every user, editing and deleting is permitted to defined authorized users only.

 Events may trigger a [message](#conversations) to a defined user group if set.

-As scheduling is supposed to help you with operational planning (e.g. daily assigned tasks for a unit) and reminders in conjunction with records in the first place you get only to select dates.
+As scheduling is supposed to help you with operational planning (e.g. daily assigned tasks for a unit) and reminders in conjunction with records in the first place, you get only to select dates.
 This unclutters the input form too.

 Displayed calendars do include weekends and any non working day intentionally in case some event occurs non-standard or recurring events happen to be dated then, to not being overlooked.

 Scheduling and its events are not part of the records per se as any treatment measure is supposed to have its own timed [record](#records).
+Events are deleted after a [configurable timespan](#runtime-variables) after the event has been as closed if not specified otherwise.

 ![calendar screenshot](http://toh.erroronline.one/caro/calendar.png)